mgsloan/mgsloan-dotfiles/readme.md

 ```

 Note that after running `export GIT_DIR="$PWD/.dotfiles.git"`, you will not be
-able to use git on other repositories.
-To disable this, use `unset GIT_DIR`.
+able to use git on other repositories within this shell.
+To disable this, use
+`unset GIT_DIR`.

 Here's why each of these config fields are set: